l2iterative/gdb0/README.md

 There are two ways to obtain a collaborative GDB.

-- On Ubuntu systems, one can install `gdb-multiarch`, which supports a large number of target platforms including 32-bit RISC-V
+- On Ubuntu systems, one can install `gdb-multiarch`, which supports a large number of target platforms including 32-bit RISC-V. This would require a very recent version of Ubuntu, as older `gdb-multiarch` may fail to demangle the function names properly.
-- Compile GDB from the source (https://www.sourceware.org/gdb/) and do `./configure --target=riscv32` to obtain a dedicated GDB that only has 32-bit RISC-V
+- Compile GDB from the source (https://www.sourceware.org/gdb/) and do `./configure --target=riscv32` to obtain a dedicated GDB that only has 32-bit RISC-V.

 ## New RISC-Zero-specific functions for GDB